 Fasten a frame, a candlestick, and wooden plaques together to build a bedside table.
 Attach the plaques to the bottom of the candlestick using screws and wood glue.
 Spray-paint the base and the empty frame.
 Add your own flair by placing fabric or paper inside the frame, then attach to the top of the candlestick.

-storage of an entertainment center with stackable storage cubes.
+Enhance the style and storage of an entertainment center with stackable storage cubes.
 Assemble this unit by screwing together two 15-inch open cubes and one 30-inch cube with drawers.
 Sandwich the assembly between two 3/4-inch pieces of medium-density fiberboard (MDF) using screws.
 Align the pieces on the sides and back, leaving a 1/2-inch overhang on the front.
 Finish by fastening eight metal legs.

-mirrors with fancy frames can break the bank.
+Large mirrors with fancy frames can break the bank.
 Save the money and construct a custom frame by building your own around a mirrored closet door.
 Incorporate a piece of paintable textured wallcovering to the inset panel above the mirror.
 Try adding decorative trim or molding for an extra design motif.